Heart Health and Emotions

 February is American Heart Month.
-How appropriate that is since it is also the month we celebrate Valentine’s Day.
-The day we are supposed to take time out of our hectic schedules and spend it with that special someone who has captured our heart.
-Many people who don’t have that someone special or who have lost someone special feel somewhat sad, left out and alone during the Valentine’s Day Celebration as they reflect.
+How appropriate that is, since it is also the month we celebrate Valentine’s Day.
+The day we are supposed to take time out of our hectic schedules and spend it with that special someone who has captured our hearts.
+Many people who don’t have someone special or who have lost someone special feel somewhat sad, left out, and alone during the Valentine’s Day Celebration as they reflect.
 I can certainly understand why they may feel that way.
 It is important to focus on not becoming overly stressed or overly sad.
-Emotions, good or bad, affect your heart health!
+Your heart health and emotions are deeply connected, whether they are good or bad!

 Studies show that our heart rhythm actually changes based on our emotions.
-If it is a good emotion our hearts produce a smooth pattern and our nervous systems are in balance.
-If it is a negative emotion the opposite is true.
+If it is a good emotion, our hearts produce a smooth pattern, and our nervous systems are in balance.
+If it is a negative emotion, the opposite is true.
 Recently, I read a book that talked about cellular memory and that all of our cells have memories (similar to muscle memory) and included in these memories are stored emotions.
-This book explained that memories are actually stored at images and they can affect our health negatively and most of us are even aware of it.
-It is not a surprise to anyone that stress, including cellular stress, is still the top culprit to heart disease, many types of cancers, and other chronic health problems.
+This book explained that memories are actually stored as images and they can affect our health negatively, and most of us aren’t even aware of it.
+It is not a surprise to anyone that stress, including cellular stress, is still the top culprit for heart disease, many types of cancers, and other chronic health problems.

 Broken Heart Syndrome